-If you’re looking to find these things online, the best place to start is the creeksecrets tumblr!
+If you’re looking to find these things online, one of the best places to start is the creeksecrets tumblr!
 This is a reader-created site with lots of cool Simon art, gossip, and so many lovely spoilers!
 I also recommend checking out the Simon tag of Ao3 for some absolutely beautiful reader-created content.

 I’m sorry – I truly can’t.
 However, there's some INCREDIBLE Bram POV fanfiction on Archive of Our Own.

 Yes.
 I know.
 One or two or a million people have mentioned this.

 Simon and his friends refer to creeksecrets as “the Tumblr” because they’re referring to a specific Tumblr page, as opposed to ALL of Tumblr.
 Imagine how much less of an impact Martin would have if he posted his bullshit to the big, wide abyss of Tumblr.
 “The Tumblr” is a specific community for Simon’s high school.